arduino/docs-content/content/arduino-cloud/03.cloud-interface/02.variables/variables.md

 ## Summary

-In this article, we have covered how to use variables in the Arduino IoT Cloud, and what variables are available.
+In this article, we have covered how to use variables in the Arduino Cloud, and what variables are available.

 We have also shown some code examples and good practices to keep variable synchronization optimal, such as using the `millis()` function.

-The use of cloud variables is almost identical to how you use variables in a regular sketch, with the exception that they are synchronized with the Arduino IoT Cloud.
+The use of cloud variables is almost identical to how you use variables in a regular sketch, with the exception that they are synchronized with the Arduino Cloud.